doableware/djongo/docs/docs/integrating-django-with-mongodb.md

+---
-# Integrating Django with MongoDB
+title: Integrating Django with MongoDB
+permalink: /integrating-django-with-mongodb/
+---

 This document is a tutorial on how to integrate MongoDB with Django with focus on Djongo.
 It describes the Django ORM internal implementation that is not covered by the [Django documentation](https://docs.djangoproject.com/en/dev/).
 If you have not yet checked out the [introduction to Djongo](https://nesdis.github.io/djongo/), be sure to do so!